-Billing complaints includes billing errors, incorrect billing of fees and charges, failure to receive relevant Government rebates, high billing, credit collection, disconnection and reconnection, and restriction due to billing discrepancy.
+Billing complaints includes billing errors, incorrect billing of fees and charges, failure to receive relevant government rebates, high billing, credit collection, disconnection and reconnection, and restriction due to billing discrepancy.

 Complaint means an expression of dissatisfaction made to an organisation, related to its products/services, or the complaints handling process itself where a response or resolution is explicitly or implicitly expected.
-The reader is referred to the detailed discussion of complaints, with examples, in Appendix 1 of the 2007 SCONRRR Report.
-This document draws on the guidelines for complaints handling in Standard AS ISO 10002-2006 Customer satisfaction - Guidelines for complaints handling in organisations.

-- Complaints may be received via telephone, mail, facsimile, email or in person. - More than one complaint can be made per customer contact.
+Complaints may be received via telephone, mail, facsimile, email or in person.

+More than one complaint can be made per customer contact.
 If a customer makes a complaint about a billing matter and a transfer matter in the same communication, then 2 complaints should be recorded.